Font Size:

 More Fluoride Questions and Answers

-Pursuant to Act 2018-247, all public water systems wishing to initiate a change in the status of fluoridation must first submit via certified mail the attached request no fewer than 90 days before any change is made: Request to Change Status of Fluoridation
+Pursuant to Act 2018-247, all public water systems wishing to initiate a change in the status of fluoridation must first submit the attached Request to Change Status of Fluoridation via certified mail at least 90 days before any change is made.
+(Please download the file, fill it out, print the completed form, and return it per the instructions printed on the form.)